pmeeny/CI-MS3-FootballMemories/README.md

 16. Logout: This link allows the user to logout of the site
 17. Newsletter: The user can enter their email address in the site footer and subscribe to a mailing list
 18. 404: The 404 error page is displayed if the user enters an incorrect url when accessing the site.
-19. 400, 401, 405 and 500: These error page is displayed if the user encounters an error on the site
+19. 400, 401, 405 and 500: The error page is displayed if the user encounters an error on the site

 ### Code Structure.
 - My project is built using a Blueprints structure